lelouchneo/tyk-docs/tyk-docs/content/tyk-stack/tyk-gateway/install/ce-helm-chart.md

 helm show values tyk-helm/tyk-headless > values.yaml
 ```

-Some of the necessary configration parameters will be explained in the next steps.
+Some of the necessary configuration parameters will be explained in the next steps.

 ### Step 4 - Installing Redis